Gulfstream Park: Timeline

 The Gulfstream Park Handicap was first run in 1946.
 The year 1952 saw the first running of the Florida Derby, the state's first stakes with a $100,000 purse.
 The 1955 Kentucky Derby winner and Horse of the Year Swaps set a then world-record of 1:39 3/5 for a mile and 70 yards while carrying 130 pounds in the Broward Handicap.
 Gen. Duke equaled the world record of 1:46 4/5 in defeating Bold Ruler in the Florida Derby in 1956.
 In 1980, Hall of Fame rider Angel Cordero Jr. set a meeting record with 60 wins.

 In 1989, Gulfstream Park hosted its first Breeders Cup World Championships, highlighted by the Classic match-up between Kentucky Derby and Preakness winner Sunday Silence and Belmont Stakes winner Easy Goer.
 Gulfstream would host the Breeders' Cup again in 1992.

 Jockey Julie Krone took the Jockey's Title in 1993 with 98 wins.
 In 1994, Holy Bull won the Florida Derby while, in 1995, Cigar won the Donn Handicap and Gulfstream Park Handicap on his way to a perfect season.
 Meanwhile, in 1995, Florida Derby winner Thunder Gulch would go on to win the Kentucky Derby (Monarchos would repeat Thunder Gulch's feat in 2001).
 Gulfstream again would host the Breeders' Cup in 1999.

 Hal's Hope, winner of the 2000 Florida Derby, would return in 2002 to win the Gulfstream Park Handicap.
 The 2002 season introduced the first running of the popular Sunshine Millions, pitting Florida-breds against California-breds for purses totaling $3.6 million.

 In 2004, trainer Todd Pletcher started an unprecedented run of nine consecutive training titles.
 In 2006, Hall of Fame jockey Jerry Bailey rode his last race aboard Silver Tree in the Sunshine Millions, and the great Barbaro would win the Florida Derby before making headlines with his victory in the Kentucky Derby.

-In April, 2012, Javier Castellano, who collected his first Gulfstream title by riding a record 112 wins, scored his 3,000th career success aboard Virtuously on Feb.
+In April 2012, Javier Castellano, who collected his first Gulfstream title by riding a record 112 wins, scored his 3,000th career success aboard Virtuously on Feb.
 24 and Todd Pletcher, who claimed an unprecedented ninth consecutive training title at Gulfstream with 72 trips to the winner's circle, recorded his 3,000 career victory when he saddled Spring Hill Farm for a winning performance on Feb.
 11.

+Gulfstream Park held the Claiming Crown series of races for ten years, from 2012 until 2021.